Galileo at home

 Description—A Galileo instructor will come to the home of the Host Family.
 Sessions at the Host location will take place entirely outdoors, except when weather/air quality does not allow it.

-Creating Your Pod—The Host family will be responsible for the purchase (enrollment) and coordination of the Pod, including the designated space.
+Creating Your Pod—If multiple families are involved, the Host family will be responsible for the purchase and providing the designated space.

 Times & Duration—3 hours per day.
 AM or PM available.
 During registration the host family will designate the desired window between 9am and 6pm in CA, and 11am to 6pm in IL.

-Weekly Session Length—Each Pod session is a 4-week duration with the option to enroll in additional sessions.
+Weekly Session Length—Each session is a 2-week duration with the option to enroll in additional sessions.

 HOW WE’LL KEEP YOUR POD SAFE